Böhmermann affair: Turkish government

 The Turkish government released a verbal note in which it demanded the criminal prosecution of Böhmermann.
-According to German law as it applied at the time, the German government had to approve the demand for criminal prosecution by the foreign government, before criminal proceedings can be started because of §103/104 StGB.
+According to German law as it applied at the time, the German government had to approve the demand for criminal prosecution by the foreign government before criminal proceedings can be started because of §103/104 StGB.
 In addition, Erdoğan himself made a complaint against Böhmermann as a private person because of the alleged insults.
 The Deputy Prime Minister of Turkey, Numan Kurtulmuş, called the poem a "serious crime against humanity".

 Legal complaints

-20 people lodged complaints because of the poem.
+Twenty people lodged complaints because of the poem.
 The proceedings launched by the prosecutor's office for "insulting of organs and representatives of foreign states" were based on principle §103 and §104 in the German penal code.
 Paragraph 103 was abolished in 2016.

 Reactions to the Turkish government's complaint

 German government

 After a phone call with the Turkish Prime Minister, Ahmet Davutoğlu, Chancellor Angela Merkel criticised the poem as "intentionally hurtful" ("bewusst verletzend"), and prosecutors in Mainz planned to consult the federal Justice Ministry on whether to launch criminal proceedings.

-On 15 April, Merkel announced in a press conference that the German government approves a criminal prosecution of Böhmermann, though confirming reports of disagreement between a number of her coalition government's ministries and her office.
-Merkel said, it was "not the business of the government" to make a decision in this case, but of the justice.
-Considering the particular paragraph of the German criminal code "unnecessary," she however announced legal steps would be taken towards scrapping it by 2018.
+On 15 April, Merkel announced in a press conference that the German government had approved a criminal prosecution of Böhmermann, though confirming reports of disagreement between a number of her coalition government's ministries and her office.
+Merkel said it was "not the business of the government" to make a decision in this case, but of the judiciary.
+However, considering the particular paragraph of the German criminal code "unnecessary", she announced legal steps would be taken towards scrapping it by 2018.
 Thomas Oppermann, leader of coalition partner SPD's Bundestag faction, criticised the decision: "I think this decision is wrong", he said.
 In the past days, there had been dissent in this question between the SPD-led Foreign Office and the Bundeskanzleramt.
 It was also reported that Merkel herself had changed her mind several times.

 All SPD ministers voted against the decision in the federal government.
 Nevertheless, Merkel's vote for the prosecution of Böhmermann was decisive.
-The opposition parties in the Bundestag, Alliance 90/The Greens and Die Linke, as well as the FDP sharply criticised the decision.
+Opposition parties in the Bundestag, Alliance 90/The Greens and Die Linke, as well as the FDP sharply criticised the decision.
 On 22 April Merkel herself called her criticism of the poem a "mistake" about which she was "annoyed", while defending the decision to allow criminal proceedings against Böhmermann.